paulsump/mars_flights/README.md

 <img src="https://github.com/paulsump/mars_flights/blob/813c01c1b2326f937fc1e4d08a8c52add9d284f9/images/background.jpg" width="1248">

+### Notes to the user

+- The classes are tailored for this app rather than for reuse in other apps.

-### Left To Do
+### To Do

+#### Rename / Refactor

+- replace string pageName with page enum

+- To fit in with spec and API...
+- Rename Flight to NextLaunch
+- Rename Flights to UpcomingLaunches

+#### Tests

+- DateTime tests - check count down maths.
+- flightErrorMessage and flightErrorMessage - perhaps with widget tests

 #### UI

 - Click on column header to sort by that field.
 - Maybe add year to date?

-#### Tests

-- DateTime tests - check count down maths.
-- flightErrorMessage and flightErrorMessage - perhaps with widget tests

-#### Finally

-- Check all TODOs //TODO replace string with PageEnum
-- To fit in with spec and API...
-- Rename Flight to NextLaunch
-- Rename Flights to UpcomingLaunches

-### Notes to the user

-- The classes are tailored for this app rather than for reuse in other apps.

 ## Original Specification...